 One last thing is that it’s definitely changing the profile of what I eat.
 With meat, my ideal lunch/dinner was very protein heavy, carb-light (think Chipotle salad bowl with meat, no rice, extra beans).
 This is a little harder to do vegetarian.

 Anyway, this has been fun so far.
 We seem to be taking different tacks as well.
 I’m mostly going for a minimal thing, whereas my friend Liz is getting adventurous and trying new recipes and ingredients she wouldn’t otherwise do.
 I think several of us have said that, though we probably won’t stick to this when the month is done, we probably will change our diets a little.
-For example, I think it wouldn’t be too bad to get rid of beef; it’s not really my favorite meat anyway and I feel for cows a lot more than I do for chickens (and I really don’t give a shit about most seafood animals.
+For example, I think it wouldn’t be too bad to get rid of beef; it’s not really my favorite meat anyway and I feel for cows a lot more than I do for chickens (and I really don’t care about most seafood animals.
 I mean, a clam?
-They’re like a fuckin rock that happens to also filter water).
+They’re like a rock that happens to also filter water).